ministryofjustice/operations-engineering-example/README.md

 - Create Cloud Platform namespaces called  `<TEAM_NAME>-<NAME>-<ENV>` for example, `operations-engineering-example-dev` and `operations-engineering-example-prod` and link to the repo.
 Follow instructions here: [Creating a Cloud Platform environment](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/env-create.html#creating-a-cloud-platform-environment).
 - The app is available at `<TEAM_NAME>-<NAME>-<ENV>.cloud-platform.service.justice.gov.uk`

+### Updating dependencies

+This app is set up with dependabot to automatically raise PRs to update dependencies.
+Note that the `govuk-frontend` package version is hardcoded in `build.py` and `application/templates/components/base.html`, which must be updated manually if another version is required.
+The version of `govuk-frontend` is determined by the version of `govuk-frontend-jijna` set in the `requirements.txt` file.
+The current verison of `govuk-frontend` is recorded in `application/static/VERSION.txt`.
+For example, `govuk-frontend-jinja` 2.7.0 requires `govuk-frontend` 4.7.0.

 ### Generic settings